 In order to avoid data loss, you should secure a copy of your storage server's latest database dump files.

-- Save a backup of your enterprise server's internal database before attempting to reinstall the Code42 environment.
-The location of the database dumps depends on the OS platform of your enterprise server.
+- Save a backup of your Code42 server's internal database before attempting to reinstall the Code42 environment.
+The location of the database dumps depends on the OS platform of your Code42 server.

 - If you have already attempted to reinstall the Code42 environment on your storage server without removing the .identity file first, you will not be able to log into the storage server's administration console.
 However, the Code42 environment server process is still running.